 NEXT PUBLIC MEETING OF THE FOXROCK LOCAL HISTORY CLUB

-SATURDAY 9th JUNE – Outing to Old Tully Church, Cherrywood – Details to be finalised.
-Luas to Laughanstown from Stillorgan as lane way has very little space for car parking.
+SATURDAY 26th MAY – Outing to Old Tully Church, at the new development in Cherrywood – Details:- take the Luas to Laughanstown from Stillorgan (c 10.30 a.m.) as the lane way at Laughanstown has very little space for car parking.
+Meeting at Laughanstown Luas Station at 11:00 am.
 Members free – non members EUR5.00

 Frank Murray R.I.P.

 Members will have seen the news reports of the sudden and unexpected death on the Saturday of Easter weekend.
 You will have seen commendations from the Taoiseach, the President and other senior politicians.
 And no doubt we will all hear more when his funeral takes place.

 Frank was Secretary to the government through some exciting times including, Charlie Haughey’s tenure and quite a few other Taoisigh and the peace process.
 On retirement he took up other posts, the most significant being with Sir Ken Bloomfield on the Independent Commission for the Location of Victims’ Remains as one of two international inspectors tasked with finding the bodies of people ‘disappeared’ during the Northern troubles.
 He was greatly respected internationally and even by the hard line protagonists and most importantly by the families of the missing, in whom he inspired confidence that he was one who would never give up the search.
 He met the families.
 He met the IRA men and the other hard men and many others with the guarantee that what he learned would not leak out to any other body whether government, press, security or other shady group or individual.
 He and his colleagues in the ILCVR have steadily worked through the list of the disappeared, finding remains even as far away as France and bringing some measure of comfort and closure to many families until now only three remain to be found.